Lawyer in US illegally gets California statewide appointment

 Matteo's appointment comes as the U.S. Congress is struggling to reach an agreement about the Deferred Action for Childhood Arrivals program, which grants temporary protected status to people living in the country illegally who came to the U.S. as children.
 The program's future is uncertain after Trump attempted to cancel it last year and tasked Congress with reauthorizing it.

-Although she isn't a DACA recipient herself, Mateo has been a vocal advocate of the program.
+Although she isn't a DACA recipient herself, Mateo has been a vocal advocate of protections for young immigrants.
+She was among the most prominent activists to call for passage of the DREAM Act, which would have provided similar protections to DACA but was never passed by Congress.

 Assemblyman Travis Allen, a Republican from Huntington Beach, criticized the appointment.